ansible/receptor/docs/source/contributing.rst

 - Build binaries for various OSes/platforms, and attach them to the `release <https://github.com/ansible/receptor/releases>`_.

 .. note::
-  If `Stage Release`_ needs to be re-run more than once, delete the tag beforehand to prevent the workflow from failing.
+  If you need to re-run `Stage Release`_ more than once, delete the tag beforehand to prevent the workflow from failing.

 .. _Stage Release: https://github.com/ansible/receptor/actions/workflows/stage.yml